procrastinate-org/procrastinate/docs/discussions.rst

 There's a catch, though.
-If your :term:`task` is not async-friendly (time consuming, either CPU intensive or they do synchronous I/O calls), you probably want to avoid executing them asynchronously.
+If your :term:`task` is not async-friendly (time consuming, either CPU intensive or they do synchronous I/O calls), you probably want to avoid executing your tasks asynchronously.
 They will probably not perform worse but it may be disturbing for the reader, and if you ever implement tasks with real asynchronous I/O calls, they will perform badly because your event loop will be blocked.